-The surfclam and ocean quahog fishery meets the requirements for both the SG 80 and SG 100 as a comprehensive monitoring, control and surveillance system has been implemented in the fishery and has demonstrated a consistent ability to enforce relevant management measures, strategies and/or rules.
+The surfclam and ocean quahog fishery meets the requirements for SG 80, but not the SG 100 as a comprehensive monitoring, control and surveillance system has been implemented in the fishery and has demonstrated a consistent ability to enforce relevant management measures, strategies and/or rules.
+Based on discussions at the site visit, this SI may be rescored.